bloominstituteoftechnology/react-stateful-widgets/README.md

   - Fix the JSX so it displays information derived from state, instead of hard-coded data.
   - Fix the event handlers so they allow the user to update state by interacting with the page.

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/R4yNg7CrXix4qryxQ/wrFc7AbwWfnACu).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Problems

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals: